-After a long run, you mustn’t forget your cooldown, ignore your hydration and your energy replenishment, or stay in the same clothes so as not to diminish the effect of a well-done workout.
-A long run is not done after you run the set mileage.
-It is also important to pay attention to what you do after it.
+After a long run, do not forget to cool down, do not neglect hydration and energy intake, and do not stay in the same clothes, so as not to diminish the effect of a well-done workout.
+A long run is not over when you have run the set mileage.
+It is also important to pay attention to what you do afterward.

-Below I will explain to you in detail what you should not do after a long run.
+Below I will explain in detail what you should not do after a long run.

 1. Don’t forget to cool down

-Often, due to a lack of time, we forget that our training does not finish after we run the last mile.
-Give your body enough time to adequately cool down, walk around for a bit, and do stretching exercises.
+We often forget that our training doesn’t end with the last mile due to lack of time.
+Give your body enough time to cool down, walk around a bit, and do stretching exercises.

-That way you will speed up your recovery and be more prepared for the next workout.
+This way you’ll recover faster and be better prepared for the next workout.

 2. Don’t forget to refuel and rehydrate

-You probably don’t have an appetite immediately after training.
-Often you might be nauseous, especially if you do a long run during high heat.
+You probably won’t have an appetite immediately after your workout.
+You’ll often feel nauseous as well, especially if you’re doing a long run in the heat.

-However, what you eat and drink after training is just as important as what you take before it.
+But what you eat and drink after your workout is just as important as what you eat before.

-InfoAfter running, your body is exhausted and it needs to replenish its glycogen stores, as well as lost fluid and electrolytes.
-Otherwise, your training will be a lot less effective.
+InfoAfter running, your body is exhausted and needs to replenish its glycogen stores and lost fluids and electrolytes.
+Otherwise, your workout won’t be as effective.

-Despite not having an appetite within the first half-hour after training, drink some water or an isotonic drink.
-Make sure that you consume a smaller amount of fluid more often.
+Even if you don’t have an appetite within the first half hour after your workout, drink some water or an isotonic drink.
+Be sure to drink a smaller amount of fluid more often.

 For example, don’t immediately drink half a liter of water.
 Instead, drink little by little, taking a few sips every 5 to 10 minutes.